 - Use commas after a setting in place in time, and to break out clauses in longer sentences.

-- At the end of a sentence, “Most punctuation goes within quotation marks.”
+- “Almost all punctuation goes within quotation marks.”

-- Have readers review your statement.
-Make full use of the KU Writing Center, and have English instructors, friends, parents, recommendation writers, and a member of the profession review your statement.
+- Have expert readers review your statement.
+Have a KU Writing Center Consultant or English instructor, parent and a member of the profession review your statement.

-- Your essay will never be perfect, however, there’ll come a time, usually ~July 1st, when you’ll have to set it free.
+- Your essay will never be perfect, however, there’ll come a time, usually ~July 1st, when you must let it go by submitting your application!

 How should I prepare for the Interview?